 A few of the many performers at this year’s festival include young jazz piano sensation Brandon Goldberg, English singer Jacob Collier, jazz guitarist Pasquale Grasso, Grammy-winning singer Samara Joy, local legend Paula West, and Grammy-winning bassist Ben Williams.
 Not to mention dozens of Bay Area musicians, internationally-recognized artists, and rising stars.

-The performances will take place at four venues across the Bay Area.
-They are the Paramount Theatre in Oakland, SFJAZZ’s own Miner Auditorium and Joe Henderson Lab in San Francisco, and the gorgeous Herbst Theatre in SF’s War Memorial and Performing Arts Center.
+The performances will take place at three venues in San Francisco’s Hayes Valley neighborhood.
+They are SFJAZZ’s own Miner Auditorium and Joe Henderson Lab in San Francisco, and the gorgeous Herbst Theatre in SF’s War Memorial and Performing Arts Center.
 Be sure to reserve your tickets ahead of time.